GSA-TTS/identity-site/content/_program_updates/bug-bash-test-netlify-to-support-program-updates-pages.md

 lang: en
-title: "Bug Bash Test - Netlify to support Program Updates pages, Netlify will serve as the primary graphical user interface for creating, placing, and structuring files related to program update entries. "
+title: "Bug Bash Test - Netlify to support Program Updates pages, Netlify will serve as the primary graphical user interface for creating, placing, and structuring files related to program update entries.
+Users will login to the Netlify interface through Github, which facilitates user authentication and management. "
 date: 2024-10-23T15:12:37.841Z
 preview: >-
   ## High level overview